AWS Training Architect II in Content

 Launching and Using an EC2 Instance

 It's time to provision an EC2 instance.
 We will utilize what we have learned so far in this section, and apply it them as we launch an EC2 instance.
 We will then connect to that instance using SSH and attempt to load an Apache web page.
 We will have to do a little troubleshooting to get everything to work properly.
+Note: If following along, just use the "Amazon Linux AMI (not the Amazon Linux 2 AMI).
 Here is the mini script used in the Advanced section when creating the EC2 instance: #!/bin/bash yum update -y yum install -y httpd service httpd start

 Connecting to an EC2 Instance from a Windows PC